satindersharma/git/README.md

 #### revert the commit statement(and keep the file changes
 when you done git add . and git commit -m "change" but want to cancel this commit and keep the file changes
 #### `git reset --soft HEAD~`

+similary
+1 - Undo commit and keep all files staged: `git reset --soft HEAD~`

+2 - Undo commit and unstage all files: `git reset HEAD~`

+3 - Undo the commit and completely remove all changes: `git reset --hard HEAD~`